Efficiency of Self-Adjusting Heaps: Introduction

 Table~\ref{Ta:known-bounds} contains a summary of known bounds for pairing heaps, multipass pairing heaps, slim heaps, and smooth heaps, including our new results.

+An additional benefit of our analysis is that in our bounds we can take $n$ to be the number of items in the heap or heaps that are eventually deleted.
+That is, items inserted but never deleted do not count, except for a cost of $\OO(1)$ per insertion of such an item.

 Our paper is a combination and significant revision of two conference papers~\cite{SODAMultipass, SODASmoothSlim}.
-In addition to this introduction, our paper contains nine sections.
+In addition to this introduction, our paper contains ten sections.
 Section~\ref{S:canonical-framework} presents a framework for heap implementations that encompasses all the data structures we consider, and many others.
 Section~\ref{S:self-adjusting-heaps} presents pairing heaps, multipass pairing heaps, slim heaps, and smooth heaps as instances of the canonical framework.
-Section~\ref{S:node-and-link-types} classifies the nodes and links of a heap in various ways and derives properties of the classification.
-These properties allow us to prove that insert and meld take $\OO(1)$ amortized time.
-Section~\ref{S:ranks} introduces the notions of \emph{size}, \emph{mass}, and \emph{rank}.
-We bound the time of heap operations using changes in the ranks of nodes and links.
+Section~\ref{S:terminology} summarizes the terminology and definitions used in our analysis.
+Section~\ref{S:overview} outlines the proof structure we use in the analysis of each of the heaps.
+Section~\ref{S:time-shifting-lemmas} contains a few central lemmas that apply to all three heaps.
 Sections~\ref{S:multipass-analysis}, \ref{S:slim-analysis}, and~\ref{S:smooth-analysis} analyze multipass pairing, slim, and smooth heaps, respectively.
 Section~\ref{S:lazy} extends our results to lazy (forest) versions of the three data structures.
 Section~\ref{S:remarks} contains some concluding remarks and open problems.

-\section{A canonical heap framework}
+\section{A Canonical Heap Framework}

 All the heap implementations we study, and many others, are instances of a \emph{canonical heap framework}.
 This framework represents a heap by a rooted tree whose nodes are the heap items.
 That is, the data structure is \emph{endogenous}~\cite{tarjan1983data}.
-We denote by $v.key$ the key of heap node $v$.
+We denote by $v.\key$ the key of heap node $v$.
 The tree is \emph{heap-ordered} by key: If $v$ is the parent of $w$, $v.\key \leq w.\key$.
 Thus the root of the tree is a node of minimum key.
 Access to the tree is via the root, so a find-min takes $\OO(1)$ time.

 Heap-ordered trees are modified by \emph{links} and \emph{cuts}.
 A link of the roots of two node-disjoint trees combines the two trees into one by making the root of smaller key the parent of the root of larger key, breaking a tie arbitrarily.
 The new parent is the \emph{winner} of the link; the new child is the \emph{loser} of the link.
 We denote by $vw$ a link of two roots $v$ and $w$ won by $v$ and lost by $w$.
 We use the term ``link" to denote the new parent-child pair $vw$ as well as the operation of making $w$ a child of $v$.